syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Resource header size in timeline view

-`TimelineViewSetting` applicable for Timeline views.
-By default, value of this property is set to 50.
+The `TimelineViewSetting` is applicable for the Timeline views.
+By default, the value of this property is set to 50.

 {% tabs %}
 {% highlight xaml %}